Emergent System Dynamics — Tenure, Incumbency, and Authority in Institutional Systems

 Path Dependence

-Early structural choices influence later system behavior by shaping who enters, who remains, and which adaptations succeed.
-Over time, the system’s present state reflects its accumulated history as much as its formal design.
+Early structural choices influence later system behavior by shaping entry, persistence, and successful adaptation.
+Over time, the system’s present state reflects accumulated history as much as formal design.

 Path dependence gives systems directional character, with later dynamics building upon earlier adaptations and distributions of influence.